aultl/jekyll-slideshow/Readme.md

 ## Why?
 I looked all over for a plugin to create a slideshow.
 I only found one that was nolonger maintained.
 I only wanted some very simple effects utilizing CSS and Javascript, but not jQuery.
+I also did not want to change my workflow, i.e continue using markdown for posts.
 This is the result.

 ## Installation
 Add the plugin to the _plugin folder.
 Add the css and js to your assets folder and include them in your header

 ## Usage
-In your makrdown add the following tag
+In your markdown add the following tag
 ```
 {% slideshow /path/to/image/dir %}
 ```